 Active recovery is an important part of training, whether you’re a gym junkie, training for an event or play Football/Netball on the weekends.
-Active recovery is performing low intensity activities instead of rest days which can help increase your performance and decrease the chance of any possible injuries.
+Active recovery is performing low intensity activities instead of rest days which can help increase your performance and decrease the chance of any possible injuries – including corky recovery.
 Not to mention also it’ll make you feel feel so much better all round!

 Here are some of our favourite ways to keep active on your recovery days here at Living Health:

 When using yoga as a form of recovery, you should aim to try a more of a restorative style with a focus on slower movements, stretching and breathing.
 Yoga is fantastic for helping to ease those tight muscles and de-stress from your busy work/life balance.

 Walking not only helps improve the blood flow to your sore muscles, but also is the perfect excuse to get outdoors.
 On top of hitting your daily step count, we recommend getting out and going for a longer walk on your rest days to keep yourself moving and get your daily Vitamin D. Your physical and mental health will thank you for it.

 Resistance bands and light weights are great for keeping yourself moving while recovering.
 We recommend against a hard high intensity circuit or replicate your usual gym workout; just spend 10-15 minutes moving through a set of low intensity stretches and focusing on keeping that good form.
 You can use this opportunity to add in a little bit more volume to any body part you want to work on, or do a full body routine.